-Description: One year after a lockdown was imposed following the rapid spread of the Coronavirus, a vaccine is now available to the public.
-To get facts on the vaccine, and to dispel rumors surrounding it, keep reading.
+Description: One year after a lockdown was imposed following the rapid spread of the Coronavirus, an above 18+ covid vaccine registration is now available to the public.
+To get facts on the 18+ Covid vaccine, and to dispel rumors surrounding it, keep reading.

 - Preventive measures aren’t important once the vaccination is done – Coronavirus preventive measures such as washing your hands, wearing a mask, and maintaining social distance are still very important even if you or a small group of people are vaccinated.
 Maintaining protective measures is the safest way to protect you and other individuals who may not have been fully vaccinated from contracting the virus.

-- The vaccine was developed too quickly for it to be effective – While the vaccine was developed in record time, a great achievement for mankind, it has still gone through all the necessary safety tests and measures before being released to the public.
+- The Covid vaccine for 18+ was developed too quickly for it to be effective – While the 18 above vaccine was developed in record time, a great achievement for mankind, it has still gone through all the necessary safety tests and measures before being released to the public.
 All protective and development processes were diligently followed, making the Coronavirus vaccine as safe as all others.

 - People with pre-existing conditions shouldn’t get the vaccine – There is false fear that those with pre-existing conditions shouldn’t get the vaccine because it might worsen their symptoms.
 On the contrary, individuals with pre-existing medical conditions such as asthma, immuno-deficiency, etc. are more susceptible to catching the virus with a lower ability to naturally fight it and hence, have been prioritized to get the vaccine.
 Thus, it is essential that all such people go to the nearest vaccination centers for COVID-19 at the earliest to protect themselves, and those around them.